matepek/vscode-catch2-test-adapter/README.md

 [The Unlicense](https://choosealicense.com/licenses/unlicense/)

+## Support

+For support open an issue with detailed description and please attach logs.

+### Getting logs

+Set `catch2TestExplorer.logpanel: true` and check the VSCode oputput window.
+Change the window to "Test Explorer: ...".
+The log should be there.

+Or one can set the `catch2TestExplorer.logfile: "<full path>"`.
+In this case a logfile will be created to the given path.
+Close VSCode to flush the log before you attach to an issue.

+**Don't forget** to disable after it by un-setting.
+Unnecessary logging can have a performance impact on VSCode.

 ## Known issues

 - (2018-09-03) On windows the navigate to source button isn't working.
 It is a framework bug.